 How to take care of these aquatic plants?

 Just keep the water in the tank clean.
 Do not forget to trim the plants if necessary.
 Provide the necessary lighting, carbon dioxide, and substrate.
-Follow the proper care and maintenance procedure of the aquarium plants that you buy and add in your tank.
+Follow the proper care and maintenance procedure of the aquarium plants that you buy and add to your tank.

 Where to buy aquarium plants?